kai-coder/lossmap/README.md

-# Loss-Landscape-Viewer
+# LossMap
-A tool to visualize the landscape of neural networks
+A tool to visualize the loss landscape of neural networks